-Practical sessions are mandatory and both a dossier of results (containing also the procedures and the calculations made in each practical session) and the attitude in the laboratory will be evaluated in these activities.
+Practical sessions are mandatory and both an exam (about the contents of each practical session) and the attitude in the laboratory will be evaluated in these activities.

 The active participation of students will be taken into account in the seminar classes (in small groups) but also an additional academic work (dossier of exercises) will be evaluated.